OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

       1. Let C' = those members of C that have score Z
       1. If Z > 0 and C' contains only one candidate, we are done (match is that candidate)
       1. Otherwise, replace C with C' and proceed to the next heuristic
- 4. If C is singleton, its member is taken to be the correct match.
+ 4. If C is singleton after all heuristics are exhausted, its member is taken to be the correct match.
- 5. Otherwise, the source node does not match unambiguously.
+ 5. Otherwise, the source node does not match unambiguously; alignment fails.

 ### Failure to choose